pashvc/google-workspace-mcp/README.md

    - Gmail API
    - Google Calendar API
    - Google Drive API
+   - Google People API (for Contacts)
 3. Configure the OAuth consent screen:
    - Set up as "External"
    - Add yourself as a test user
-   - Add required scopes for Gmail, Calendar, and Drive
+   - Add required scopes for Gmail, Calendar, Drive, and Contacts
 4. Create OAuth 2.0 credentials:
    - Choose "Desktop application" type
    - Note your Client ID and Client Secret
    - Use "urn:ietf:wg:oauth:2.0:oob" as the redirect URI (this enables out-of-band authentication)

 The MCP server requires:

 1. Your Google OAuth Client ID and Secret from the steps above
 2. Local directory path for storing configuration (recommended: `~/.mcp/google-workspace-mcp`)